cran/nanoparquet/README.md

 * Can write many R data types, including factors and temporal types to Parquet.
 * Completely dependency free.
-* Supports Snappy compression.
+* Supports Snappy, Gzip and Zstd compression.

 ## Limitations:

 * Nested Parquet types are not supported.
 * Some Parquet logical types are not supported: `FLOAT16`, `INTERVAL`, `UNKNOWN`.
-* The `FIXED_LEN_BYTE_ARRAY` Parquet type is not supported, unless it represents a supported logical type.
-* Only Snappy compression is supported.
+* Only Snappy, Gzip and Zstd compression is supported.
 * Encryption is not supported.
 * Being single-threaded and not fully optimized, nanoparquet is probably not suited well for large data sets.
 It should be fine for a couple of